Madison Public Library (Madison, Maine): Architecture and history

 The library is set at the southeast corner of Old Point Avenue and Pleasant Street, near the center of the main village of Madison.
 It is a single-story structure built of brick and stone, with Classical Revival features.
 The building is roughly triangular in shape, with two rectangular sections joined by an angled main facade that faces the street corner.
 The rectangular sections have standing-seam metal hip roofs, interrupted at the center by an octagonal tower, whose front-facing sections have diamond-pane windows, and which is encircled by a band of decorative brick corbelling.

 The front facade has a recessed entry section with stone columns and brick pilasters flanking, and a band of corbelled brickwork below a stone balustrade.
 The interior of the building is arranged with reading rooms and stacks in the rectangular side wings.

+The idea of the formation and the founding of a public library in Madison originated with some ten or fifteen young ladies known as the "Ladies' Non-Sectarian Club" which was formed in 1885.
+Among its members were Ruth Manter, Alice Blake, Jennie Knowlton, Emma Manter, Addie Smith, Mable Simonds, Fannie Perkins, Ada Towne, Emma Heald, Nellie Moore and Gertrude Kent.
+On May 11, 1886, the Madison Library Association was formed.

 The Madison Public Library was founded in 1886, and was housed in commercial spaces until this building was built in 1906, supported in part by an $8,000 grant from Andrew Carnegie.
 Designed by the local firm of Snow and Humphreys, its tower and angled wings are distinctive features not seen in other libraries throughout the state.